 Even though planning a product without its stakeholders might seem like a bad idea at first, we shouldn’t look at “release sprint planning” in the traditional fashion.
 If you’re a stakeholder in the process, don’t worry, you’re not being excluded.

-And if you’re a part of the scrum team, make sure to take the above into consideration and help stakeholders ease into the process.
+And if you’re a part of the scrum team, take the above into consideration and help stakeholders ease into the process.
 Perhaps this article can prove to be helpful, and you can use it to explain the subtlety of release planning to your customers.

 Includes tools to maximise your website potential.